puppetlabs-toy-chest/puppetlabs-aws/examples/puppet-enterprise/README.md

     puppet apply pe_master.pp --test --templatedir templates

 This will bring up the master.
+Please note that this could take up to 10 minutes.

 We now need to modify the `pe_agent.pp` manifest so it points at the newly created master.
 Open up `pe_agent.pp` and change the line: